marcglasberg/fast_immutable_collections/README.md

 > _This package is brought to you by <a href="https://github.com/psygo">Philippe Fanaro</a>, and myself,
 <a href="https://github.com/marcglasberg">Marcelo Glasberg</a>._

-Click <a href="https://medium.com/@marcglasberg/5eb091d1e31f">here</a> to check out Marcelo's article on Medium, a more succinct straight to the point version of this more thorough documentation.
+> Click <a href="https://medium.com/@marcglasberg/5eb091d1e31f">here</a> to check out Marcelo's article on Medium, a more succinct straight to the point version of this more thorough documentation. <br>
-Or <a href="https://fanaro.io/articles/fic/fic.html">here</a> to check out Philippe Fanaro's own article on his website, <a href="https://fanaro.io">fanaro.io</a>.
+> Or <a href="https://fanaro.io/articles/fic/fic.html">here</a> to check out Philippe Fanaro's own article on his website, <a href="https://fanaro.io">fanaro.io</a>.
 ## 1.1.
 Introduction

 This package, called **FIC** for short, provides: